 Measuring Brand Awareness: Mistakes to Avoid

-Measuring brand awareness can be tedious at times.
-So, it is common to make mistakes.
+Measuring awareness efforts can be tedious at times.
+So, it’s common to make mistakes.

-The second mistake many companies make when analyzing brand awareness is when they overlook unique aspects of an industry that could slant the results.
+Brands also overlook aspects that could slant the results of an awareness study.
 For example, within a large demographic audience, there are smaller subsegments.
-So, breaking down the larger audience into smaller demographic groups might help you get more accurate results.
+Breaking down the larger audience into smaller groups might yield more accurate results.

 Finally, beware of biases and assumptions.
-To avoid both, use multiple sources to measure brand awareness.
-Examples are surveys and interviews in combination with existing data to make sure that you are getting a broad view.
-Brand awareness requires a deep understanding and thorough analysis by asking topic-relevant questions to get accurate results.
+To avoid both, use several sources to measure brand awareness.
+Examples are surveys and interviews.
+Combine these with existing data to make sure that you’re getting a broad view.

 Are you ready to find out how a brand audit can transform your business?

 Our brand audit process is a comprehensive analysis designed to help companies increase ROI and reduce marketing expenses.